nandhinialr23/Django_Project/README.md

 ![Complete CI/CD with GitHub Actions and AWS for Python Developers](./screenshots/Medium.png)

-Click the image or the link to read the full tutorial.
 [Complete CI/CD with GitHub Actions and AWS for Python Developers - A Step-by-Step Guide](https://medium.com/@nomannayeem/complete-ci-cd-with-github-actions-and-aws-for-python-developers-a-step-by-step-guide-92807f6167ee)
 ---